alastria/alastria-identity/README.md

 Uport platform adapted to Alastria network

 ## UportRaw contracts
-The directions of the contracts (as Uport provide them) in the alastria test-net are:
+The adresses of the contracts (as Uport provide them) in the alastria test-net are:
 ```
   IdentityManager: 0xb08c53b75030eb406f4c856a524f57a35410f474
   MetaIdentityManager: 0x28d38d5cfe3c721506665fe2c1ca165ea3c81ea6